Ted Turner: Other ventures

-In 1981, Turner Broadcasting System acquired Brut Productions from Faberge Inc.

-After a failed attempt to acquire CBS, Turner purchased the film studio MGM/UA Entertainment Co. from Kirk Kerkorian in 1986 for $1.5 billion.
+In 1981, Turner Broadcasting System acquired Brut Productions from Fabergé Cosmetics.
+After a failed attempt to acquire CBS, Turner instead purchased the film studio MGM/UA Entertainment Co. from Kirk Kerkorian in 1986 for $1.5 billion.
 Following the acquisition, Turner had amassed enormous debt and sold parts of the acquisition; Kerkorian bought back MGM/UA Entertainment.
 The MGM/UA Studio lot in Culver City was sold to Lorimar/Telepictures.
 Turner kept MGM's pre-May 1986 and pre-merger film and television library.

-Turner Entertainment was established in August 1986 to oversee film and television properties owned by Turner thanks to the deal with Kerkorian.
+Turner Entertainment Co. was established in August 1986 to oversee film and television properties owned by Turner in a deal with Kerkorian.

-Having acquired MGM's library of 2,200 films that were made before 1986, Turner syndicated them to television stations across the country.
+Having acquired MGM's back library of 2,200 films that were made before 1986, Turner syndicated them to television stations across the country.
 When broadcasting some older films originally filmed in black-and-white, he aired colorized versions of them.
 Opposition to Turner's colorization arose among cinephiles, film critics, actors, and directors.
 Film critic Roger Ebert wrote that broadcasting a colorized Casablanca "will be one of the saddest days in the history of the movies.
-It is sad because it demonstrates that there is no movie that Turner will spare, no classic however great that is safe from the vulgarity of his computerized graffiti gangs."
-Due in part to Turner's colorization, the Library of Congress established the National Film Registry with the aim to preserve American films in their original formats.
+It is sad because it demonstrates that there is no movie that Turner will spare, no classic, however great, that is safe from the vulgarity of his computerized graffiti gangs."
+Due in part to Turner's colorization, the Library of Congress established the National Film Registry intending to preserve American films in their original formats.

 In 1988, Turner purchased Jim Crockett Promotions.
 He renamed it World Championship Wrestling (WCW), which became the main competitor to Vince McMahon's World Wrestling Federation (WWF).
 This rivalry became known as the Monday Night War, and would last throughout the 1990s.
 In 2001, under AOL Time Warner, WCW was sold to the WWF.
 Also in 1988, Turner introduced Turner Network Television (TNT) with Gone with the Wind.
 TNT, initially showing older movies and television shows, added original programs and newer reruns.
-Turner would later create Turner Classic Movies (TCM) in 1994, airing Turner's pre-1986 MGM library of films alongside those of Warner Bros. made before 1950, though it has expanded its library since.
+Turner would later create Turner Classic Movies (TCM) in 1994, airing Turner's library of pre-1986 MGM films, Warner Bros. films made before 1948, and all RKO films, as well as license to 1,000 other films.